Meet Taco Bell’s Live Más Scholarship Winner, Clark Shimeall

 CYB: How did you use the money you earned from the scholarship in your future endeavors?

 CS: My time with City Year ultimately impressed upon me the importance of higher education.
-I remember talking to Sandra Lopez Burke, the incredible Vice President and Executive Director of CYB, about “making it” in the professional world without a college degree.
+I remember talking to Sandra Lopez Burke, the incredible vice president and executive director of City Year Boston, about “making it” in the professional world without a college degree.

 Her answer left a lasting impression on me.
 She said that it was possible (she’d done it herself!), but it’d take twice as long and three times as much effort.

 I certainly didn’t join City Year expecting to have my mind changed about higher education, but I’m glad it was – I’ve applied all the scholarship money towards my current college degree, which I’ll be finishing up in the next year.
-The Live Mas Scholarship award, my 1.5 years of Segal Education award money I earned from my years of service and choosing to go to a school where I was eligible for resident tuition, allowed me to be fortunate enough to be able to cover nearly all my tuition costs.
+The Live Más Scholarship award, my one-and-a-half years of Segal Education Award money I earned from my years of service and choosing to go to a school where I was eligible for resident tuition allowed me to be fortunate enough to be able to cover nearly all my tuition costs.

 CYB: Do you recommend current AmeriCorps members to apply?